slothsoft/scrap-mechanic-scripts/README.md

 _To change stuff in [Scrap Mechanic](https://store.steampowered.com/app/387990/Scrap_Mechanic/)_

-One day I might make a full blown mod out of these (once I figure out how to do this correctly.
+One day I might make a full blown mod out of these (once I figure out how to do this correctly).
 Right now I'm just collecting scripts so I can reapply them if and when the game scripts change.

 **Content:**